KejPi/AbracaDABra/README.md

     <img width="663" alt="Application in basic mode" src="https://github.com/KejPi/AbracaDABra/assets/6438380/a3d0a656-9a7c-47bd-a2e2-bc8d283d080b">
 </p>

 Basic mode provides a simple user interface that is focused on radio listening.
-Just select your favorite service from the service list on the right side and enjoy the music with slideshow and DL(+).
+Just select your favorite service from the service list on the right-hand side and enjoy the music with slideshow and DL(+).
 Services can be easily added to the favorites list by clicking "star" icon.
 Most of the elements in UI have a tool tip with more information.